OfficeDev/office-js-docs-pr.pt-br/docs/testing/debug-add-ins-overview.md

 ## <a name="debug-on-windows"></a>Depurar no Windows

 A seguir, as diretrizes gerais para a depuração no Windows.
-Há instruções especiais para a depuração de funções personalizadas sem interface do usuário no Excel e suplementos baseados em eventos no Outlook.
+Há instruções especiais para depurar funções personalizadas no Excel e suplementos baseados em eventos no Outlook.
 Consulte [Casos especiais no Windows](#special-cases-in-windows) posteriormente nesta seção.
 A depuração no Windows depende do seu IDE:

 - **Visual Studio**: depurar usando as ferramentas F12 do navegador.
 Consulte [Depurar Suplementos do Office no Visual Studio](../develop/debug-office-add-ins-in-visual-studio.md).
 - **Visual Studio Code**: Depure usando a [Extensão do Depurador de Suplemento para Visual Studio Code](debug-with-vs-extension.md).